SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-targets/create.md

 ## Lock/unlock function

 Depending on your user role (the "Can lock/unlock targets" functional right), you can lock and unlock a sales target.
 When the sales target is approved, you can select the row to lock it, and then the row will be disabled for editing.
-If the sales target has been approved and locked, it should not be unlocked unless there are certain reasons to modify it.
+If the sales target was approved and locked, it should not be unlocked unless there are certain reasons to modify it.

-## Copy numbers from another user’s target
+## Copy numbers from another user's target

-To avoid having to set up the sales targets from scratch once again for a different user, you have the option to copy another user's sales target as they are (fixed numbers), adjust the target up or down with % or set the initial annual amount.
+To avoid having to set up the sales targets from scratch again for a different user, you can copy another user's sales target as they are (fixed numbers), adjust the target up or down with % or set the initial annual amount.

 ![Adjust numbers for a specific user, user group or the company target -screenshot][img6]